 The Wharton Global Youth Program celebrated the close of another great Wharton Global High School Investment Competition with our Global Finale on May 7, 2021.
 We were dazzled by the diverse and creative investment strategies developed by student teams in the past several months.

 Despite hundreds of unique approaches and portfolio frameworks, one common thread was woven through every team experience: Florian Hagenbuch.

-As this year’s competition client for whom teams were building their unique investment strategies, Hagenbuch, a 2010 graduate of the Wharton School, has become nothing short of a celebrity to thousands of high school students around the world.
+As our 2021 competition client for whom teams were building their unique investment strategies, Hagenbuch, a 2010 graduate of the Wharton School, has become nothing short of a celebrity to thousands of high school students around the world.
 When competition trading kicked off in October 2020, teams researched all aspects of their potential client to ensure they were building an investment strategy that aligned well with Hagenbuch’s goals and objectives.

 Fundamental to Hagenbuch’s profile?
 His business Loft Holdings, a Brazilian startup that is reinventing the process of buying and selling real estate in Latin America by using technology and data to simplify the process.
 The company, which operates in the property technology or PropTech (think FinTech) sector, has been called a one-stop-shop for Brazilians to help them manage the home buying and selling process.